-Provide a mechanism by which students can express their opinions about the samples using polite and appropriate language.
-It can also provide valuable information to inform food service operations.
-Student feedback can be gathered through votes on a favorite item, or asking for more detailed feedback.
-The Tasting Events Materials Checklist includes a variety of tools for gathering student feedback.
+Provide a mechanism by which students can express their opinions about the samples using polite and appropriate language or a voting system.
+This can provide valuable information to inform food service operations.
+Examples of methods for collecting feedback include:

 - Make samples visible and attractive by serving them on brightly colored trays displayed at eye level to students.
 Colorful foods stand out nicely when served in black sample cups.

-- Enhance taste expectations by giving samples creative names (see Sample Food Names for Use with Elementary School Students) and making the display interesting and attractive.
+- Enhance taste expectations by giving samples creative names (see Alphabetical Descriptors for Creating Catchy Food Names) and making the display interesting and attractive.